 In my practice I use a variety of tools and skills gleaned through my work as a counselor and as a continual seeker of connection, healing, and authenticity.
-My foundation rests on a 25-year meditation path which has connected me to my own sense of belonging on the planet.
+My foundation rests on a 27-year meditation path which has connected me to my own sense of belonging on the planet.
 For accessing insight into and releasing from old blocks or traumas, I use body-mind process work methods.
-I also engage tools of inquiry and narrative therapy for reframing self-talk and over-active ‘story-making’.
-Other allies are my intuitive & practical wisdom, a compassionate heart, and my client’s willingness to participate authentically in the counseling process.
+I also engage tools of inquiry process, and narrative therapy for reframing self-talk and over-active ‘story-making’.
+I occasionally bring in breathwork and other Mind Body Skills for stress management and promoting resilience through trauma, and for accessing the wisdom of the unconscious.
+(Some of my favorite mind body skills include ‘dialogue with a symptom writing exercises, and guided visualization.)
+Other allies are my intuitive & practical wisdom, a compassionate heart, and my client’s willingness to take agency and participate authentically in the counseling process.

 “What we want is never simple.